gilbarbara/hooks/docs/useWindowSize.md

 # useWindowSize

-Get the window dimensions.
-Updates on resize.
+Tracks the current dimensions of the browser window and updates on resize.
+This hook is useful for building responsive components and layouts.

 ## Usage